Moving FAQ: Before the Move

 Do you do local moves?

-Do you do long distance moves?
+Do you do long-distance moves?

 Yes, we specialize in moving households from metro Washington DC to anywhere in the US.
-Also, we can accommodate you with your move from almost anywhere in continental US to the Washington DC metropolitan area.
+Also, we can accommodate you with your move from almost anywhere in the continental US to the Washington DC metropolitan area.

 Are your prices competitive?

 Yes, our pricing structure is one of the most rewarding features of our services.
 We strive to keep our prices as competitive and appealing as possible without compromising attention to detail or quality.
 We encourage you to visit Unpakt.com to instantly compare guaranteed prices from multiple moving companies in one screen and read real customer reviews.
 Then, give us a call.

 Is everything included in your moving price?

 There are NO minimum hours, NO additional charges for gas or for travel time and NO extra fees for supplies.

 NEVER.
 All our crews consist of trained, professional and uniformed full-time employees.